-1. Develops and creates metadata for Himmelfarb Library’s institutional repository, the Health Sciences Research Commons, directing the Metadata Specialist on input of resources to the system.
+1. Develops and creates metadata for Himmelfarb Library’s institutional repository, the Health Sciences Research Commons, coordinating with the Acquisitions and Resource Sharing Librarian on input of resources to the system.
 Collaborates with health sciences departments to solicit and organize resources for the IR.
 Supports the University’s Open Access policy for archiving scholarly output.

 2. Organizes initiatives that support the scholarly publishing lifecycle, as appropriate.